 This does two things.
 Number one, it forces you to just concentrate on the serving that’s in front of you.
 Number two, it prevents you from overeating because the rest of the bag is nowhere to be seen.
 Out of sight, out of mind.

-If you do however get your hands on the rest of the bag (congratulations, you just made it on Santa’s naughty list), the fact that you have to do all that extra work to get your hands inside the bag because it’s sealed, is usually enough to deter you from eating more of it.
+If you do however get your hands on the rest of the bag (oops!), the fact that you have to do all that extra work to get your hands inside the bag because it’s sealed, is usually enough to deter you from eating more of it.

-Here’s another example: While I don’t advocate drinking pop, you can buy smaller versions of their regular sized cans.
+Here’s another example: While I don’t advocate drinking soda, you can buy smaller versions of their regular sized cans.
 These mini-versions have 35% less calories than their regular sized counterpart.